Election Day

 11. Hold the election.

 12. Tally all the votes.
-When you announce the winner, select someone to activate the radio (with victory music) and Switch Adapted Bubble Machine (using the PowerLink 4) for the victory party.
+When you announce the winner, select someone to activate the radio (with victory music).

 Script: